cloudfoundry/docs-cfcr/docs/installing/openstack/deploying-bosh-openstack.md

 OpenStack does not have first-party load-balancing support.
 But you can configure HAProxy to handle external access to the Kubernetes master nodes for administration traffic, and the Kubernetes worker nodes for application traffic.

+If you want to use Cloud Foundry for routing instead of HAProxy, see the [Configuring Cloud Foundry Routing](../cf-routing/) topic.

 Perform the following steps to configure HAProxy:

 1. Navigate to `KUBO_ENV` and open the newly created `director.yml` file.